 Driver Update Software

 Many people install some sort of driver update program on their computer.
 One of the first things I do in any computer clean-up is to uninstall these programs.
 You don’t need any third-party software to update your drivers and these applications typically nag you constantly with pop-ups.
 Often they will also introduce malware to your system.
 The only updates you need are Windows updates which will be delivered to you automatically.
 If you do want to check for driver updates yourself you can do this directly in Device Manager.

 I started this post by talking about the multiple antivirus applications my client had on his computer.
 But do you actually need antivirus software at all?
 I often tell clients that if you’re careful not to open suspicious-looking attachments in emails, stay away from disreputable websites, and don’t install programs willy nilly, then you’re not likely to have any problems with malware.
 Not only that, but the built-in protection in Windows 10, called Microsoft Defender Antivirus (formerly Windows Defender), is getting better all the time.

 If you do want to install an antivirus product, there are some excellent free options, though I’m aware that some people feel more protected if they’ve actually purchased their antivirus solution.
 As far as free options go, I’ve already mentioned Avast and I’ve frequently used Avira in the past.
 Another popular one is AVG though I’ve found it to be a little too intrusive.
 You should only install one antivirus product on your computer, as having more than one can result in the different products interfering with each other’s operation.

 Maybe your computer’s full of junk too.
-I offer computer health checks and clean-ups in a wide range of Brisbane suburbs, and throughout Logan City and the Redlands.
+I offer computer health checks and clean-ups in a wide range of Brisbane suburbs, and throughout the City of Ipswich, Logan City and the Redlands.
 The good news is that most clean-ups aren’t quite as drastic as the one I’ve described here.
 Feel free to give me a call if you're located in any of the suburbs I cover.